 Anchoring affects our everyday decision-making process so it is inevitable that it will also affect the way we investigate the paranormal.
-Cognitive bias' are one of the biggest downfalls of paranormal investigators.
+Cognitive bias' is one of the biggest downfalls of paranormal investigators.
 In fact, our own bias will tell us that we are not even biased.
 It is not something that people who believe in the paranormal are subject to.
 Skeptical people are as well.
 In the same way, a person that is looking for evidence of the paranormal may try to put together the pieces to fit their idea of something being paranormal, a skeptical person will put the pieces together to fit their idea that it isn't.
-We will never be entirely free of our own bias, but adopting a critical thinking process is a good start.
+We will never be entirely free of our own biases, but adopting a critical thinking process is a good start.
 Even just being aware that bias exists is the first step.
 This is why discussion is imperative.
 Discuss findings with your peers.
 Investigate with others and see their styles.
 While you may all have your own bias, by working together you are embracing new ideas, new techniques, and new perspectives.
 This perspective just may allow you to see enough of the real picture to understand what is going on - it may be a lot different from what your brain is telling you it will be!

 Don't forget to follow the Facebook page for regular updates